| >>Watch Video: Professor Jennifer Mattei

 What Research Opportunities Exist?

-The Biology Department currently offers six topics for students interested in pursuing undergraduate research at Sacred Heart University:
+The Biology Department currently offers eleven topics for students interested in pursuing undergraduate research at Sacred Heart University:

 Biology majors interested in conducting supervised research should contact one of the faculty members mentioned above to discuss research options.